Public open space contributes to community health and wellbeing

-This is a failure of management, considering that Council doesn’t have an overarching Public Space Strategy, which would include the above definition of open space, as well as streets, pocket parks, plazas and public facilities such as libraries.
-This is especially disappointing because in some areas of Yarra our local streets are the only practical way to increase open space, as the strategy itself states:
+Considering that Council doesn’t have an overarching Public Realm Strategy, this is a failure of management.
+This is especially disappointing because in some areas of Yarra our local streets are the only practical way to increase open space, considering our funding constraints.

 Failure to close gaps

-The 2019 draft strategy includes an almost identical gap analysis, and proposed multiple new areas of open space, yet offers no plausible way for Council to be able to afford the high costs for land acquisition.
+Council’s 2006 Open Space strategy correctly identified that some areas in Yarra were severely lacking in open space.
+Sadly, over the 13-year course of the strategy, 2006 to 2019, Council failed to close the gaps.
+The 2020 strategy includes an almost identical gap analysis, and proposes multiple new areas of open space, yet offers no plausible way for Council to be able to afford the high costs for land acquisition.

 Image credits: City of Yarra.